microsoft/live-share-sdk/README.md

 # Live Share SDK

 The Live Share SDK is in preview.
-You will need to be part of the [Developer Preview Program](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-intro) for Microsoft Teams to use this feature.
+You will need to be part of the [Developer Preview Program](https://docs.microsoft.com/microsoftteams/platform/resources/dev-preview/developer-preview-intro) for Microsoft Teams to use this feature.

-The Live Share SDK builds on the [Fluid Framework](https://fluidframework.com/) to enable the creation of collaborative experiences for Microsoft Teams and M365.
+The Live Share SDK builds on the [Fluid Framework](https://fluidframework.com/) to enable the creation of collaborative experiences for Microsoft Teams and Microsoft 365.
 This preview version focuses on building collaborative meeting applications for Microsoft Teams using Fluid.
-The SDK provides a `TeamsFluidClient` class for connecting to a special Fluid Container associated with each meeting.
-A collection of Live Share specific Distributed Data Structure classes are also provided to simplify building applications for common meeting scenarios like shared media playback.
+The SDK provides a `LiveShareClient` class for connecting to a special Fluid Container associated with each meeting.
+A collection of Live Share specific Distributed Data Structure (DDS) classes are also provided to simplify building applications for common meeting scenarios like shared media playback.

-To get started, we recommend first familiarizing yourself with the [Fluid Framework](https://fluidframework.com/docs/) and building [Teams Meeting Apps](https://docs.microsoft.com/en-us/microsoftteams/platform/apps-in-teams-meetings/teams-apps-in-meetings).
-You can then follow our Quick Start Guide to build your first Teams Meeting App that uses Live Share.
+To get started, we recommend first familiarizing yourself with the [Fluid Framework](https://fluidframework.com/docs/) and [Live Share overview](https://aka.ms/teamsliveshare).
+You can then follow our [Quick Start Guide](https://learn.microsoft.com/microsoftteams/platform/apps-in-teams-meetings/teams-live-share-quick-start) to build your first Teams Meeting App that uses Live Share.

 You can find our detailed API reference documentation at [Live Share reference docs](https://docs.microsoft.com/javascript/api/@microsoft/live-share/) and [Live Share Media reference docs](https://docs.microsoft.com/javascript/api/@microsoft/live-share-media/).